Zeke-OS/zeke/doc/new/rcu.md

 writer is allowed to block.

-`rcu_synchronize()` is the only mechanism that will advance the global
+`rcu_synchronize()` is the only mechanism that will advance the global RCU clock variable.
-<span data-acronym-label="rcu" data-acronym-form="singular+abbrv">rcu</span>
-clock variable.
 The function works in two stages and access to the function is syncronized by a spinlock.
 In the first stage it waits until there is no more readers on the second counter (`ctr1`), and changes the clock state.
 The second stage waits until there is no more readers on